 I started visiting Hawaii with my family when I was a teenager.
 After we arrived, my parents would always make it a priority to stop by a farmers’ market or fruit stand and pick up some local fruit.
 I grew to love the tropical Hawaiian fruit.

-Now, the fruit in Hawaii is something I look forward to when planning a Hawaii vacation.
-Along with the beach and sunshine, I’m dreaming of fresh Hawaiian papaya, pineapple, and mango.
+The fruit in Hawaii is something I looked forward to when planning a Hawaii vacation.
+Along with the beach and sunshine, I dreamed of fresh Hawaiian papaya, pineapple, and mango.

 Here are 17 of my favorite fruits in Hawaii.